 TPA Stream has developed a solution that brokers and employers can deploy to their employees, receive consent to gather claims data on their behalf, and then use that data for claims processing, plan creation, and obtaining accurate stop-loss insurance if appropriate.

 Because they have to offer more competitive packages that are tailored for the specific employee population, employers need to select packages and have options that are more cost efficient in ways that make sense but are more robust in areas that employees want to see.
-Using the claims data, brokers have the data they need to make the plan meet the unique needs of the employee population.
-This solution greatly improves the employee experience as claims are processed faster and more accurately when you partner with a TPA that works with TPA Stream.
+Using Beacon by TPA Stream, brokers have the data they need to make the plan meet the unique needs of the employee population.

 Opportunistic, forward thinking brokerages will become even more creative in how they use data and technology to inform plan design and manage claims processing in partnership with TPAs.
-Using technology like TPA Stream’s Claims Harvesting technology, brokerages could have the claims data for small groups they need to accurately create plans that meet the unique needs of an employee population and are still affordable for the employers, by focusing on benefits that will be most helpful and appealing.
 Brokers that crack this code and help their employers keep and win more talent, will benefit most from the great resignation.